 Player Arrangement

-Steeplechase Darts works best with 2 to 6 players.
+Steeplechase Darts works best with 2–6 players.
 Each player takes turns throwing three darts per round.
-Decide the throwing order before starting.
-Players stand behind the oche and do not cross the line during throws.
-Rotate turns clockwise to keep the game flowing.
+The throwing order should be decided before the game begins, rotating clockwise.
+Players must always stay behind the oche, maintaining a fair and organized game.

 Scoring Basics